 Our experts are multidisciplinary and cross-functional.
 Our Medical R & D team is composed of clinicians, scientists, biostatisticians, and methodologists whose combined expertise and contributions to clinical and outcomes research have been pivotal to the evolution of clinical trial design and the development of effective therapies.
 Access to and collaboration with our content experts differentiates Robarts Clinical Trials from traditional Contract Research Organizations.

-He completed his specialist clinical training in Gastroenterology and IBD in London and Oxford, UK.
+His specialist clinical training in Gastroenterology and IBD was completed in London and Oxford, UK.
 Prior to moving to Western, he was a Consultant Gastroenterologist at Oxford University hospitals and a National Institute for Health Research Clinical Trials Fellow at the Oxford Clinical Trials Research Unit/Center for Statistics in Medicine.

 He holds professional memberships with the College of Physicians and Surgeons of Ontario, Royal College of Physicians (UK), British Society of Gastroenterology, American Gastroenterology Association and Canadian Association of Gastroenterology.
 He was past scientific officer of the European Crohn’s and Colitis Organization clinical trials committee (ClinCom) and is vice-president of the newly formed Canadian IBD Consortium.
 He is a practising gastroenterologist and his IBD clinic is based at University hospital, London, Ontario.

-She completed her BSc Honours with high distinction at the University of Toronto.
+Reena completed her BSc Honours with high distinction at the University of Toronto.
 She then studied medicine and internal medicine at UWO before moving to McMaster for training in gastroenterology.
-While Dr. Khanna was at McMaster and UWO she served as chief resident during both of her residencies.
+While Reena was at McMaster and UWO she served as chief resident during both of her residencies.
 Following graduation from gastroenterology, she completed an IBD fellowship at the Cleveland Clinic.
 In 2012 Reena was chosen as the inaugural Research Fellow in international IBD clinical trials at Robarts Clinical Trials.

 He has published over 120 peer-reviewed articles, many of which have made high impact in medical and epidemiologic research.
 For example, a single-authored 2004 article on regression models for estimating risk ratios has already received close to 3000 citations.

-Dr. Zou has over 19 years of experience in the design and analysis of clinical trials, including cluster randomization trials.
-At Robarts Clinical Trials Inc., Dr. Zou's research focuses on statistical methods for the design and analysis of clinical trials, endpoint development and validation, as well as, larger scale effectiveness research and strategy trials.
-As Director of Biostatistics, Dr. Zou oversees statistical support for academic research and development programs and the Robarts IBD clinical research.
+GY has over 19 years of experience in the design and analysis of clinical trials, including cluster randomization trials.
+At Robarts Clinical Trials Inc., GY’s research focuses on statistical methods for the design and analysis of clinical trials, endpoint development and validation, as well as, larger scale effectiveness research and strategy trials.
+As Director of Biostatistics, GY oversees statistical support for academic research and development programs and the Robarts IBD clinical research.

 Efficient outcomes result in efficient trials.
 The need for standardized outcome definitions has long been recognized in IBD, both for clinical trials and practice.
 We have taken this problem on directly and are developing solutions.
 Robarts Clinical Trials is a pioneer in the development and validation of both the outcome indices and the technology that are shaping the evolving clinical trial landscape.